Enekin/chrony-ntp/README.md

 ### Test

-This cookbook is fully tested through the installation of a working cluster in docker hosts.
-This uses kitchen, docker and some monkey-patching.
+This cookbook is fully tested through the installation of a NTP client in docker hosts.
+This uses kitchen and docker.

+If you run kitchen list, you will see 2 instances, each for a different operating system:

+- chrony-ntp-centos-7: installation of Chrony daemon and metrics exporter
+- chrony-ntp-debian-8: same but for debian 8

 For more information, see [.kitchen.yml](.kitchen.yml) and [test](test) directory.